Tours Amphitheatre: Remains and research

 An aerial view over the city and streets provides the best overview of the amphitheater of Tours.
 Rue Manceau ("Manceau Street") descends from the edge of the old cavea from the southeast to the arena and divides it.
 Rue du Général-Meusnier follows the curve of the amphitheater, from the northwest part to the southeast.
 The rue Racine and the rue de la Bazoche form a tangential straight line at the north-west and north-east points of the monument's perimeter.
 Examination of cadastral maps, Napoleonic (1836 A.D.) or modern is even more suggestive, as parcels of land display a radiant profile and emphasizes the layout of the amphitheater.
 Similarly, the part corresponding to the cavea was almost entirely developed prior to the development of the large plot of land remaining at the ancient arena.

-The difference in height between rue de la Porte-Rouline and rue du Général- Meusnier (approximately 5 meters), which is best viewed behind the Studios cinemas, demonstrates the minimum height of the amphitheatre.
-In fact, the height of the amphitheater was certainly much higher but the centuries have worn down a part of the step and gradually leveled the monument with the accumulation of debris at its foot.
+The difference in height between rue de la Porte-Rouline and rue du Général- Meusnier (approximately 5 metres), which is best viewed behind the Studios cinemas, demonstrates the minimum height of the amphitheatre.
+In fact, the height of the amphitheater was certainly much higher but the centuries have worn down a part of the step and gradually leveled the monument with the accumulation of debris at its base.

 Close examination of the remains of the building (Figure II) requires access to private property in the neighborhood and their cellars, however, behind the Departmental Archives building, a court allows public access to the front wall of the enlarged amphitheater.
 The massive nature of the amphitheater may explain the scarcity of the remains, and this scarcity has contributed to the preservation of the remaining masonry embedded in the embankment.

 The remains of the Tours Gallo-Roman amphitheater is listed in Table I. As of 2014, none of these remains were subject to protection as a historical monument, or by registration or by classification.
 The protective measures mentioned in references in the table apply only to the height, roofs or the decoration of the houses concerned, but not to their foundations, which are seated on the ruins of the amphitheater.
 These are, however, preserved by the town's conservation area.
 Similarly, the perimeter and the Cathedral area, of which the amphitheater is part, is a historic site under the Law of 2 May 1930, and by the Decree of 7 June 1944.